Mamphia/Software_Development_Tool/README.md

 - Configured the Render web service to install necessary packages and run the app.py file.
 - Deployed the final version of the application on Render.
 - Verified the application's accessibility at: https://software-development-tool.onrender.com

+### How To Run This Project Locally
+If you're interested in running this project locally on your own machine, please follow along with the steps provided below -

+- Clone this repository and store it locally
+- As you add new Streamlit components to develop your application, you can run the streamlit run app.py command from the terminal to see what the result will look like.
+Do this on your local machine (preferably from a system terminal) to test that everything works before committing and pushing your changes to your own GitHub repo, if you choose to.
+- After running streamlit run app.py, you should be able to access your local test deployment using the port http://0.0.0.0:10000.
+If successful, if should see your streamlit displaying your app.
+However, if unsuccessful, you'll see a message that states a potential cause for an unsuccessful build.
+Fix the error, save, and run the command again.

 ## Conclusion

 This Streamlit application provides an interactive visualization of the Vehicle dataset.
 The app was developed as part of practicing software engineering tasks, namely creating Python virtual environments, developing a web application, and deploying it on a cloud service.